kahlertfr/depth-aware-motion-deblurring/docs/README.md

 ### Generate PDF from restructured Text

+Use *watch* for automatically compiling the PDF everytime the text file is saved.

 Use the *compile.sh* from the docs folder.
 For cleaning up everything use the *clear.sh*